 Bellagio Gallery of Fine Art Presents a Landmark Exhibition of Japanese Artist Yayoi Kusama Including One Of The Artist’s World-Famous Infinity Mirrored Rooms Opening Nov 17

-LAS VEGAS (November 7, 2018) – On November 17, Bellagio Gallery of Fine Art will debut two installations by renowned artist Yayoi Kusama.
+LAS VEGAS (November 7, 2018) – On November 17, Bellagio Gallery of Fine Art will open an exhibition featuring two installations by renowned artist Yayoi Kusama.
 An immersive experience for visitors, Yayoi Kusama offers a unique wonderland of lights and reflections where guests are invited to experience each artwork from within.
-Both installations, Aftermath of Obliteration of Eternity and Narcissus Garden, will awaken a sense of wonder and showcase Kusama’s exploration of infinite space.
+Both installations, Infinity Mirrored Room: Aftermath of Obliteration of Eternity and Narcissus Garden, will awaken a sense of wonder and showcase Kusama’s exploration of infinite space.

 Recognized today for her robust career, Kusama is one of the most successful and well-known living artists.
 Time Magazine named her one of the most influential people in the world in 2016.

 Yayoi Kusama will be on view Saturday, Nov.
 17 through Sunday, April 28, 2019.
 Tickets are $15 for adults and $13 for Nevada residents, seniors 65 and older, and students, teachers and military with valid ID.
 Children 12 and younger are free.
 For groups of 10 or more, the gallery offers special pricing of $11 per person.
 For additional information, call (702) 693-7871 or (877) 957-9777, or visit bellagio.com/bgfa.

 BGFA is open daily 10 a.m. – 8 p.m.
 Last admissions are sold 30 minutes prior to closing.
 Guests may enjoy complimentary daily docent tours at 2 p.m., and private docent tours are available at an additional cost.